 Over the years there have been plenty of topics of contention among dog owners – are grains good or bad?
 Should dogs be spayed or neutered before a certain age?
 Can they see color?
 One topic that has repeatedly been questioned, however, is the benefit or detriment of elevated food bowls for dogs, and how these now popular raised dog food bowls affect our pets.

-There are elevated dog food bowls that come in set elevations for different sized dogs, and there are adjustable raised pet food bowls that allow owners to choose a specific bowl height.
+There are elevated dog food bowls (also called raised dog food bowls) that come in set elevations for different sized dogs, and there are adjustable raised pet food bowls that allow owners to choose a specific bowl height.

 How does one find the correct height of an elevated food bowl for a pet?